pmcgoohan/dark-alex/encrypted-content-layer.md

 Interesting points to consider- not thoroughly thought out...
 Now that we have mitigated DDOS attacks by other means (largely the reason for the GPA) and now that printers have no choice but to print content chunks, can we use a fixed gas price not a user defined one?
 If so, this would:
-1) reduce gas prices enourmously
+1) massively reduce gas costs
 2) preserve time ordering (GPA incentivizes printers to prioritize gas price over timestamp.
 In the absence of any other data about an encrpyted tx, they may as well use timestamp)